London Borough of Richmond upon Thames

 For small HMOs, the rules are a bit more complicated.
 HMOs occupied and shared by between three and six people fall into planning use class C4 whereas single-family properties fall into planning use class C3.

-In September 2019, we checked the council’s website and found no record of any HMO Article 4 Direction being made.
+In January 2024, we checked Richmond Council’s website and found no record of any HMO Article 4 Direction.

 This means that you do not need planning permission for a change of use from a single-family property (use class C3) to a small HMO shared by three to six unrelated residents (use class C4), although the situation could change in the future.